Asymptotic Expansions of Gaussian and Laguerre Ensembles at the Soft Edge III: Generating Functions: Unitary ensembles

 with

 Here, the sum is taken over all terms $T=T(s;\xi)$ of the form

-with certain coefficient polynomials $p_{j,T}\in \Q[\tau]$ --- of which, for a given $j$, just finitely many are non-zero.
+with certain coefficient polynomials $p_{j,T}\in \Q[\tau]$ -- of which, for a given $j$, just finitely many are non-zero.
 That is, we obtain the expansion \eqref{eq:E2expand} with

-and it remains to convert those highly nonlinear operator-theoretic expressions\footnote{Which, however, would be amenable for numerical evaluation by the methods detailed in \cite{MR2895091}\cite[Appendix]{MR3647807}.} to the much more telling multilinear form \eqref{eq:G2struct}.
+and it remains to convert those highly nonlinear operator-theoretic expressions\footnote{Which, however, would be amenable for numerical evaluation by the methods detailed in \cite{MR2895091} and~\cite[Appendix]{MR3647807}.} to the much more telling multilinear form \eqref{eq:G2struct}.

-{\em Step 3: applying Tracy--Widom theory.} The quantities $u_{\mu\nu}$ and the limit generating function
+{\em Step 3: Applying Tracy--Widom theory.} The quantities $u_{\mu\nu}$ and the limit generating function

 can be obtained as follows: replace in the defining expressions for $\xi=1$ all appearances of the Airy function $\Ai$ by $\sqrt{\xi}\Ai$.
-The same structure applies to the Tracy--Widom theory~\cite{MR1257246}, which is based on purely algebraic manipulations of operator determinants by using just the Airy differential equation --- while guaranteeing the existence of terms and expressions from the superexponential decay of $\Ai(s)\to 0$ as $s\to \infty$.
-In particular, \cite[Eqs.~(1.11--15)]{MR1257246} shows that the logarithmic derivative of $F_2(s;\xi)$ w.r.t. $s$ is represented in terms of a Painlevé II transcendent $q(s;\xi)$: writing $F_2^{(k)}=\partial_s^k F_2(s;\xi)$ and $ q^{(k)}=\partial_s^k q(s;\xi)$ for brevity, we have
+The same structure applies to the Tracy--Widom theory~\cite{MR1257246}, which is based on purely algebraic manipulations of operator determinants by using just the Airy differential equation -- while guaranteeing the existence of terms and expressions from the superexponential decay of $\Ai(s)\to 0$ as $s\to \infty$.
+In particular, \cite[equations~(1.11)--(1.15)]{MR1257246} shows that the logarithmic derivative of $F_2(s;\xi)$ with respect to $s$ is represented in terms of a~Painlev\'e~II transcendent $q(s;\xi)$: writing \smash{\raisebox{-0.5pt}{$F_2^{(k)}=\partial_s^k F_2(s;\xi)$}} and \smash{$ q^{(k)}=\partial_s^k q(s;\xi)$} for brevity, we~have

-That is, $q$ is, for $\xi=1$, the Hastings--McLeod \cite{MR555581} solution of Painlevé II and, for $0\leq \xi<1$, the Ablowitz--Segur~\cite{zbMATH05784617} solution.
-Note that $\xi$ enters \eqref{eq:PII} only via the boundary condition of $q$ as $s\to\infty$.
+That is, $q$ is, for $\xi=1$, the Hastings--McLeod \cite{MR555581} solution of Painlev\'e~II and, for $0\leq \xi<1$, the Ablowitz--Segur~\cite{zbMATH05784617} solution.
+Note that $\xi$ enters \eqref{eq:PII} only via the boundary condition of $q$ as~${s\to\infty}$.
 Since the assertion of the theorem is trivial if $\xi=0$ (because then $E_{2,n}\equiv F_2 \equiv 1$), we can assume $0< \xi \leq 1$ from now on, which implies $q\not\equiv 0$.

-The same underlying algebraic structure applies to the extension of the Tracy--Widom theory developed by Shinault and Tracy \cite{MR2787973} to study the quantities $u_{\mu\nu}$ --- a fortiori, it applies also to the algorithmic framing in \cite[Appendix~B]{arxiv:2301.02022}.
-The algorithm is based on the following observation: by Painlevé II, the ring $\Q[s,q,q']$ is closed under differentiation w.r.t. the variable $s$ and we get inductively, by repeated differentiation of \eqref{eq:PII}, that
+The same underlying algebraic structure applies to the extension of the Tracy--Widom theory developed by Shinault and Tracy \cite{MR2787973} to study the quantities $u_{\mu\nu}$ -- a fortiori, it applies also to the algorithmic framing in \cite[Appendix~B]{arxiv:2301.02022}.
+The algorithm is based on the following observation: by Painlev\'e~II, the ring $\Q[s,q,q']$ is closed under differentiation with respect to the variable $s$ and we get inductively, by repeated differentiation of \eqref{eq:PII}, that

 for instance